 As I recall, we rarely talked about porn, but we talked about politics and life a lot, and we certainly talked about science fiction.
 Mick was a prolific science fiction novelist and was in the middle of a creative spurt during that period, and for some reason liked to talk to me about his plans and plotlines.
 I was no slouch, having immersed myself in the form from when I was a kid, but I was certainly no match for Mick, who brought a novelist's obsession with detail to our chats.
 I was in awe, of course, and mostly listened.

 As with most writers, money was always an issue with Mick, and I often found myself running to the accounting department to make sure his checks went out on time.
 He was always cool about it, but he was never shy about calling to inquire about a check, which for freelancers is a literal lifeline.

 When I left AVN in 2004, my talks with Mick went with me even as he continued to write columns for several more years.
 We had established a real friendship that remained strangely but also safely contained within our editor/freelancer relationship, and I imagined he had a thousand other people who he would regularly call, asking with that remarkable voice, "Hey, mate, do you have a minute?"
-But I will always cherish our long languid chats during those late afternoons, not least because Mick Farren was so easy to talk to and because he was so bloody authentic.
-Not one to suffer fools gladly, and always interested in a good rail against the dying of the light, the Mick Farren I knew was a lovely and literate man whose heart was always in the right place.
+But I will always cherish our languid chats during those late afternoons, not least because Mick Farren was so easy to talk to and because he was so bloody authentic.
+Not one to suffer fools gladly, and always interested in a good rail against the dying of the light, the Mick Farren I knew was a curious, literate man whose heart was always in the right place.